 Period: 550 BC – 465 AD

-Roman civilization is known to be the most powerful ancient civilization.
+Roman civilization is known to be the most powerful ancient culture.
 They emerged around the sixth century BC, and reign lasted until the 5th century AD — which is often considered as the ending point of the ancient history.
 This powerful civilization started in the village of the Latini, in Rome, and at some point, it spread on the territory of all modern-day Mediterranean countries.

 This civilization had a few stages — at first, it was governed by kings, and after people took control over their own city and ruled themselves.
 At that point, the Senat was introduced, and Rome became a republic.
 Rome had some of the greatest emperors in the history of mankind: Julius Caesar, Trajan, and Augustus.
 They are some of the reasons why the Roman civilization was the most powerful one.
 But in the end, they couldn’t rule the vast empire successfully, and it was overrun by millions of barbarians from the north and east of Europe, and that’s when it all ended.